 - Use floor marking to identify places for equipment, mark traffic lanes (powered vehicle vs. pedestrian lanes), and help people identify departments and work zones.

 - Place signs in strategic locations to communicate common maintenance practices as well the tools needed to perform maintenance or assembly.
-This will make it easier for workers to follow standards and have the tools they need to perform their work.
+This will make it easier for workers to follow standards and ensure that they have the tools they need to perform their work.